Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 \subsection{Time-delay interferometric ranging (TDIR)}

 TDI builds combinations of delayed ISI and RFI carrier beatnotes to virtually form equal-arm interferometers, in which laser frequency noise is suppressed.
-In the alternative TDI topology, the corresponding delays are given by the pseudoranges in combination with the small optical path lengths between laser, PBS, and ISI BS (see the uncommon carrier delay \cref{eq:Uncommon-Delay}).
-Time delay interferome\-tric ranging (TDIR) turns this approach upside-down: it minimizes the power integral of the laser frequency noise in the TDI combinations by varying the delays that are applied to the beatnotes \cite{TintoTDIR}.
-When doing this before clock synchronization to TCB, i.e., with the beatnotes sampled according to the respective SCETs, the uncommon delays show up at the very minimum of that integral.
-Thus, TDIR constitutes a pseudorange observable.
+In the alternative TDI topology, the corresponding TDI delays $\mathcal{D}_{ij}$ are given by the pseudoranges in combination with on-board delays (see \cref{eq:TDI-delay}).
+Time-delay interferome\-tric ranging (TDIR) turns the main scientific data streams themselves into an absolute ranging observable: it mini\-mizes the power integral of the laser frequency noise in the TDI combinations by varying the delays that are applied to the beatnotes \cite{TintoTDIR}.
+When doing this before clock synchronization to TCB, i.e., with the beatnotes sampled according to the respective SCETs, the TDI delays $\mathcal{D}_{ij}$ show up at the very minimum of that integral.
+Thus, TDIR constitutes an unbiased observable of the TDI delays $\mathcal{D}_{ij}$, which only requires the interferometric measurements.
 Below, we consider TDI in frequency \cite{Bayle:TDI-in-Frequency}.
-We introduce the Doppler-delay operator, which can be consi\-dered as the time derivative of the interspacecraft delay operator (see \cref{eq:Inter-SC-Delay-Operator}):
+Therefore, we introduce the Doppler-delay operator associated to the TDI delay: